data-pup/ts-array-diff/README.md

 ## Diff Operations

-Some helper classes and functions used to serialize a diff as we have shown above.
+Some helper classes and functions are used to serialize a diff as we have shown above.
 There is a set of `diffOp` classes which will represent each operation that can be run against an array.